wep4you/guacamole-kustomize/Readme.md

 Use a central repository which links to all Apps which has to be deployed, and add the App desciption there, or deploy the App for Uptime Kuma manually.
-Find a sample in my [App of Apps Repo](https://github.com/wep4you/k8s-apps.git), there is also a sample definition for [Uptime Kuma](https://github.com/wep4you/k8s-apps/blob/main/local/guacamole.yml)
+Find a sample in my [App of Apps Repo](https://github.com/wep4you/k8s-apps.git), there is also a sample definition for [Guacamole](https://github.com/wep4you/k8s-apps/blob/main/local/guacamole.yml)

 ## Install manual with kubectl